absu07/computer-vision-task/README.md

 - pydantic
 - requests

-## Installation
+## Set-Up and Installation

-This section describes the steps to install the prerequisites required for running the application.
+This section describes the steps to install the prerequisites and set-up the project required for running the application.

 ### Prerequisites